Lingelingeling/Modul226b/M226b_BasketballManager/src/basketballManager/README.md

 Next Step:
 We commented our code pretty much at the end.
 That was one of our last steps in this project.

+Last Steps:
+- At almost the very end, one of our classmates tested our program.

 --------------------------

 What we learned: